dmtian/dmtian.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I earned my Bachelor of Science degree from Beijing University of Chemical Technology in 2009 and obtained a Doctor of Engineering degree from the University of Science and Technology of China in 2014.
-Currently serving as an Associate Professor at the School of Computer Science and Technology, Anhui University, and Director of the Institute for Secure Computing.
-My primary research focuses on post-quantum cryptography and cryptographic applications in cloud computing, big data mining, encrypted traffic detection, and blockchain technologies.
+I am currently an Associate Professor at the School of Computer Science and Technology, Anhui University.
+I received my Ph.D. in Computer Science from the University of Science and Technology of China.
+My research interests include lattice-based cryptography, cloud security, privacy-preserving machine learning, and blockchain.
 # News
 * One paper has been accepted by IEEE TIFS.
-* My personal homepage has been created.